moocow-the-bovine/dstar-gantry/README.txt

         embedded "dstar-buildhost" container.

     BUILD_ARGS
-        "BUILD_ARGS" are passed to the "/dstar/docker/build" script in the invoked "dstar-buildhost" container.
+        "BUILD_ARGS" are passed to the "/dstar/docker/build" script invocation in the embedded "dstar-buildhost" container.

   Gantry Options
     -h, -help